Tectonics

 Tectonic studies are important as guides for economic geologists searching for fossil fuels and ore deposits of metallic and nonmetallic resources.
-An understanding of tectonic principles is essential to geomorphologists to explain erosion patterns and other Earth surface features.
+An understanding of tectonic principles can help geomorphologists to explain erosion patterns and other Earth-surface features.

 Main types of tectonic regime

 Extensional tectonics

 Extensional tectonics is associated with the stretching and thinning of the crust or the lithosphere.
 This type of tectonics is found at divergent plate boundaries, in continental rifts, during and after a period of continental collision caused by the lateral spreading of the thickened crust formed, at releasing bends in strike-slip faults, in back-arc basins, and on the continental end of passive margin sequences where a detachment layer is present.

 Thrust (contractional) tectonics

 Thrust tectonics is associated with the shortening and thickening of the crust, or the lithosphere.
 This type of tectonics is found at zones of continental collision, at restraining bends in strike-slip faults, and at the oceanward part of passive margin sequences where a detachment layer is present.